vauxite-org/typescript-logging/documentation/migration.md

 This section provides an overview of breaking changes, when migrating from an older typescript-logging version.

+## Version 2.0.x -> 2.1.x

+Enum value LogLevel.Off has been added.
+It is unlikely to cause a problem to existing code, however if you do switch on LogLevel in the code somewhere and/or check on LogLevel, the compilation of your project may fail or the logic is now wrong.

+To find out if you do, you can search for '.logLevel' (it is a property on a logger).

 ## Version 1.0.x -> 2.0.x

 As version 2 is a complete rewrite from scratch there is no direct migration path although certain things are still